What Is Flax Linen And How Is It Made?

 What’s the fuss about flax?

 The process of producing flax linen is time-consuming, weather dependent and labour-intensive.
-Flax is not particularly challenging to grow, however it thrives in cool environments with moist, damp soil, struggling to survive in extreme heat.
+Flax is not particularly challenging to grow, however, it thrives in cool environments with moist, damp soil, and struggles to survive in extreme heat.
 Flax is also a fragile plant—the cellulose fibres that are trapped in the woody stalk have to be removed with extreme caution—meaning that in parts of the world, this extraction is still prepared by hand as has been customary for centuries.
 Flax is cultivated in many parts of the world, but the best flax grows along the flax belt—a stretch of Europe that spans across Belgium, France and Holland—we source our flax from France, so you can rest assured it is 100% pure and 100% superior.